**Legacy** DocuSign eSignature for Salesforce - How to initiate a Bulk Send and update Salesforce records

 Note: This is a custom workflow not supported by DocuSign Support.
-If you need assistance with this flow, please contact your Account Manager to schedule time with our Professional Services team.
+If you need assistance with this flow, please visit our Contact Support Page and create a case to schedule time with our Professional Services team.

 The objective of this article is to demonstrate how you can integrate DocuSign's bulk sending feature and Salesforce.